rjw245/rjw245.github.io/_posts/blog/2017-03-24-absolutistic-modal-flatitude.md

 - python
 ---

-I've been taking guitar lessons for a few months now and recently had the opportunity to combine music and programming to test my understanding of music theory.
+I've been taking guitar lessons for a few months now and recently had the opportunity to combine music and programming to strengthen my understanding of music theory.

 A few of my lessons focused specifically on how western scales are constructed.
 There are certain patterns that define these scales; one of the main patterns at play in the C major scale has to do with the distance between successive notes.